pagestudiocms/developers-docs/source/general/roadmap.rst

 **Estimated Completion Date: May 2016**

+As of 4/22/2016 This field type is in an experimental phase.
+Not yet ready for alpha release.

 Provides the ability to dynamically add / delete and sort rows of data similar to a spreadsheet.
 Each data row can have one or more cells which are assigned to different custom fields.

 Installadble Module System